ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/stand-alone/ubuntu/README.md

     sudo ./citus_setup.sh user postgres://postgres:postgres@citus_master:5432/user
     ```

+## Update Cloud Credentials for Project Service

+To enable full functionality, including certificate generation and report storage, you must configure cloud credentials in the Project Service environment file.

+    Path: project_env

+Add or update the following variables in the .env file, substituting the example values with your actual cloud credentials:

+    CLOUD_STORAGE_PROVIDER=gcloud
+    CLOUD_STORAGE_ACCOUNTNAME=your_account_name
+    CLOUD_STORAGE_SECRET="-----BEGIN PRIVATE KEY-----\n..."
+    CLOUD_STORAGE_PROJECT=your_cloud_project_id
+    CLOUD_STORAGE_BUCKETNAME=your_bucket_name
+    CLOUD_STORAGE_BUCKET_TYPE=private

+> NOTE : This service is designed to support multiple cloud storage providers and offers flexible cloud integration capabilities.
+Based on your selected cloud provider, the service can be configured accordingly to enable seamless storage, certificate generation, and report handling.

+For detailed configuration options, supported cloud providers, and integration guidelines, please refer to the official documentation available in this [ReadMe](https://www.npmjs.com/package/client-cloud-services?activeTab=readme)

 ## Persistence Of Database Data In Docker Container (Optional)

 To ensure the persistence of database data when running `docker compose down`, it is necessary to modify the `docker-compose-project.yml` file according to the steps given below: